 - allowing EU operators to recover in court damages caused by the extra-territorial application of the specified foreign laws.

 If EU operators consider that non-compliance with a requirement or prohibition based on the specified foreign laws would seriously damage their interests or the interests of the Union, they can apply to the Commission for an authorisation to comply with those laws.
 Such an authorisation may be granted by the Commission in specific and duly motivated circumstances, and as a derogation from the rule.
-A template is available to help EU operators prepare and submit the application.
+A template to help EU operators prepare and submit the application is available.

 Commission Delegated Regulation (EU) 2018/1100 of 6 June 2018 entered into force on 7 August 2018.

 This update forms part of the EU’s support to the continued, full and effective implementation of the JCPOA, including by sustaining legitimate trade and economic relations between the EU and Iran, which were normalised when nuclear-related sanctions were lifted as a result of the JCPOA.

 - Council Regulation (EC) No 2271/96 of 22 November 1996 protecting against the effects of the extra-territorial application of legislation

 - Commission Delegated Regulation (EU) 2018/1100 of 06.06.2018 amending the Annex to Council Regulation (EC) No 2271/96 of 22 November 1996 protecting against the effects of extra-territorial application of legislation adopted by a third country, and actions based thereon or resulting therefrom